MicrosoftDocs/quantum-docs-pr/articles/quantum-QR-FileStructure.md

 If none of these appear, then no adjoint is defined.

-An operation whose body contains repeat-until-success loops, set-statements, and/or measurements or calls to other operations that do not support the `Adjoint` functor may not specify the `auto` keyword.
+An operation whose body contains repeat-until-success loops, set statements, and/or measurements or calls to other operations that do not support the `Adjoint` functor may not specify the `auto` keyword.

 If an operation has no body but should have an adjoint defined, it should specify `adjoint auto` or `adjoint self`.